CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/Getting-started-page-with-MS-fabric.md

 1. **Ingest data with a pipeline in Microsoft Fabric:** Use data pipelines to import and prepare data for analysis within Microsoft Fabric.
 Participants will automate the import and preparation of data for subsequent analysis.

-Participants should have:

-- Basic understanding of data concepts such as tables, queries, and reports.
-- Understanding of SQL and relational database concepts, and familiarity with data warehousing solutions.

 ## Getting Started with the Lab

 Welcome to your Getting started with Microsoft Fabric workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience: